LBHackney-IT/lbh-core/Hackney.Core/Hackney.Core.Http/README.md

 ## IHttpContextWrapper

-The `IHttpContextWrapper` interface provdes a helper method to easily get at the headres dictionary of the current Http request.
+The `IHttpContextWrapper` interface provides a helper method to easily get at the headers dictionary of the current Http request.
 It can be registered within the DI container inthe applicaiton startup using the `IServiceCollection` extension method `AddHttpContextWrapper()`.

 ## JsonOptions